linb/GitHub_Code_Editor/README.md

 [Online tool for editing code files in your GitHub Repositories](https://linb.github.io/GitHub_Code_Editor).

-You can use this online tool to log in your Github account, select repositorie, list code files, and edit any file in browser.
+You can use this online tool to log in your Github account, select repository, list code files, and edit any file in the browser.

 <hr>